-Applicants are to be identified and recognized initially within individual institutions or programs of dental education.
+Nominees are to be identified and recognized initially within individual institutions or programs of dental, allied dental or advanced dental education.
 Ideally, identification, review and recognition of the candidates will be coordinated by a team comprised of:

-- The dean, academic dean, or director of the institution;
+- The dean, academic dean or program director.

-Nominations are to be forwarded by the dean or director of the institution.
+Nominations are to be forwarded by the dean or program director.
 General characteristics and identifiers of excellence in teaching include the following: